The Deep (TV series): Broadcast and release

-The series aired on Ici Radio-Canada Télé in Canada, and Universal Kids in the United States.
-The Deep was aired on CBBC in the UK, RTS Deux in Switzerland, Marvel HQ in India, La Trois in Belgium, Ketnet in Belgium, NRK in Norway, DR in Denmark, SVT in Sweden, YLE in Finland, Okto in Singapore, Super RTL in Germany, TVP ABC in Poland and eToonz in South Africa.
+The Deep aired on Ici Radio-Canada Télé in Canada, and Universal Kids in the United States.
+It aired on CBBC in the UK, RTS Deux in Switzerland, Marvel HQ in India, La Trois in Belgium, Ketnet in Belgium, NRK in Norway, DR in Denmark, SVT in Sweden, YLE in Finland, Okto in Singapore, Super RTL in Germany, TVP ABC in Poland and eToonz in South Africa.
 In the United States, the series premiered on Netflix on 1 June 2016.

+Merchandise

+In August 2017, WildBrain published The Deep: Sea of Shadows video game for Android and iOS devices.
+The following month, Simba Toys acquired the master toy license to release a range of products across Germany, Austria, Switzerland, the United Kingdom and Nordic Europe in 2018.
+In October 2018, Bloomsbury published an official handbook and activity book alongside two original novels written by Finn Black.
+A virtual reality video game based on the series, titled The Deep: Beyond the Reef, was released for Meta Quest 3 in October 2025.

 Home media

-The series has been released on DVD in Australia by ABC DVD.
+The Deep has been released on DVD in Australia by ABC DVD.

 Awards

-The series has been nominated for several awards, including a BAFTA award in 2018 and four AWGIE awards, for writing.
-In 2017, it won the AWGIE award for best Children's Television (C-classification) for the episode 'Beware the Sentinels', written by Thomas Duncan-Watt.
+The Deep has been nominated for several awards, including a BAFTA award in 2018 and four AWGIE Awards, for writing.
+In 2017, it won the AWGIE award for best Children's Television (C-classification) for the episode "Beware the Sentinels", written by Thomas Duncan-Watt.

 Reception

-The series was positively received.
-Emily Ashby of Common Sense Media described the series as a "fantastic family-focused adventure."
-She also argued that the series has "exceptional messages about working together, solving problems, and finding strength in those who love you" and called it an "excellent pick for families to enjoy together."
+The Deep was positively received.
+Emily Ashby of Common Sense Media described the series as a "fantastic family-focused adventure".
+She also argued that the series has "exceptional messages about working together, solving problems, and finding strength in those who love you" and called it an "excellent pick for families to enjoy together".